Person looking at phone

 9. Make your phone less fun

-You can also do something similar in order to break the habit of subconsciously picking up your phone.
+You can also do something similar to break the habit of subconsciously picking up your phone.
 The latest version of iOS allows you to customise your lock screen font and colour.
 I have changed my background and text colours to dull shades of brown and I changed the time display from Arabic numerals (123) to the Devanagari number system (१ २ ३).
-No, I don’t know how to read these numbers — so it forces me to check my watch for the time instead of my phone.
+No, I don't know how to read these numbers — so it forces me to check my watch for the time instead of my phone.

 10. Take a digital detox